userfrosting/learn/pages/12.database/03.migrations/docs.md

 ## Dependencies

 An important aspect of migrations is **data consistency**.
-Since migrations are like recipes used to create and populate a database, the order in which theses migrations are executed is very important.
-You don't want to drop those cupcakes in the oven before mixing the flour and eggs, the same way you don't want to insert data into a table before that table is created!
+Since migrations are like recipes used to create a database, the order in which theses migrations are executed is very important.
+You don't want to drop those cupcakes in the oven before mixing the flour and eggs, the same way you don't want to add a column to a table before said table is created!
 UserFrosting uses **dependencies** to make sure migrations are run in the correct order.

 Some situations require a more complex way to make sure migrations are run in the correct order.
 This is the case when a Sprinkle requires that a migration from another Sprinkle is executed before its own migration.
 It can also be the case when two tables inside the same Sprinkle are dependent on one another.